Our indexes include entries for the spelling everest. In the period you have requested, we have the following 217 records (displaying 11 to 20):

 Official Papers

-(1694-1695) The State Papers Domestic cover all manner of business relating to Britain, Ireland and the colonies, conducted in the office of the Secretary of State as well as other miscellaneous records.
-Here we have the period from January 1694 to June 1695.
+The State Papers Domestic cover all manner of business relating to Britain, Ireland and the colonies, conducted in the office of the Secretary of State as well as other miscellaneous records.
+Includes lists of passes to travel abroad.
+June 1703 to April 1704.

 Official Papers